 How will I fit in the rest of the maths curriculum if we take so long working on small numbers?

-Can NSM Number Facts be used as an intervention?
+Can the Number Facts Fluency be used as an intervention?

-Yes - there may be children in KS2 who have gaps in their number facts and who would benefit from the Number Sense Maths approach.
-The materials can be used as a small group intervention for children in KS2.
+Yes - there are many children in KS2 who have gaps in their number facts and who would benefit from the Number Sense Maths approach.
+We have a large number of schools using the programme in KS2 and beyond.
 Intervention groups should follow the same structured teaching programme, including conferencing of children on entry and exit to identify gaps.
+See the FAQ videos for more detail.